dvdmtw98/blog/Post Vault/articles/2021-03-24-overthewire-bandit-level-26-level-27.md

 ![Launch Shell](images/bandit-26-27/start-default-shell.png)
 ![Access Bandit26](images/bandit-26-27/access-bandit26.png)

-If the above steps where performed properly you should have an bash shell and be logged in as bandit26.
+If the above steps were performed properly you should have a bash shell and be logged in as bandit26.

-**Note:** If the above steps do not make sense refer my previous article where I have explained the process in detail.
+**Note:** If the above steps did not make sense refer to my previous article where I have explained the process in detail.

-Lets see if there are any file in the current working directory
+Let's see if there are any files in the current working directory

 ```
 bandit26@bandit:~$ ls